-TAM strives to be a welcoming place for all members of our community.
-We recognize that we have a lot of work to do to achieve that goal.
-We also recognize that this work must begin internally with our own staff as we work from the inside out to impact all members of our community.
+TAM strives to be a welcoming place where all members of our community experience belonging.
+We recognize that we have much work to do to achieve that goal and we are committed to the task.
+We also recognize that this work must begin internally with our own staff and board as we work from the inside out to deconstruct the inequitable historical structures of museums as well as impact all members of our community.
 Equity requires transparency and partnership and with that spirit, we share this update.
-In June 2020, we shared some commitments to diversity, equity, inclusion, and accessibility (DEIA) with specific action steps we planned to take, as well as a promise to update our community on our progress.
+In June 2020, we shared some commitments to diversity, equity, inclusion, accessibility and anti-racism (DEIAA) with specific action steps we planned to take, as well as a promise to update our community on our progress.

-- We have hired Potential Unleashed Consulting, a local diversity, equity, and inclusion consulting firm to support us with a holistic approach to this work including assessments, trainings, consulting, coaching and the development of sustainable policies and procedures.
+- We have hired Potential Unleashed Consulting, a local diversity, equity, inclusion, and accessibility consulting firm with national reach to support us with a holistic approach to this work including assessments, trainings, consulting, coaching and the development of sustainable policies and procedures.

-- Potential Unleashed conducted a series of 15 relational assessments/listening sessions and a follow-up written survey with staff, board, and volunteers to inform the design of this work moving forward.
-All staff were invited to participate in the interviews and survey.
+- Potential Unleashed conducted a series of 15 listening sessions and a follow-up written survey with staff, board, and volunteers to inform the design of this work moving forward.
+All staff were invited to participate in the interviews and in order to be inclusive we also offered a survey option to all employees to share their voice.
 Specific listening sessions were dedicated to staff affinity groups for BIPOC and LGBTQ+ staff.
 Following the completion of the assessments, a report was drafted and provided to the staff in written form as well as through an overview Q & A session.

-- Staff and board members participated in foundational trainings in anti-racism to provide a shared understanding of language and concepts.
+- Staff and board members participated in foundational trainings in anti-racism, unconscious bias and microagressions to provide a shared understanding of language and concepts.

 Here are our next steps: